rockyb/tigerbud-starter/docs/react-native/tools/storybook.md

-# Storybook instructions

-When adding a new story component you need to stop and run the server again.

-## Storybook for React Native
+# Storybook for React Native

-This guide will help you to manually setup React Native Storybook and explain add-ons and the Storybook server.
+This guide will help you to manually setup `React Native` `Storybook` and explain add-ons and the `Storybook` server.

 ```bash
 npx -p @storybook/cli sb init --type react_native